top of page

 Track key metrics like patient acquisition and engagement to measure your rebrand's success

-Okay, so you've decided to rebrand.
-Now what exactly are you trying to achieve?
-Because "looking more modern" isn't a strategy.
+So you've decided to rebrand.
+What are your specific goals?
+Because "looking more modern" isn’t a strategy.

-This is usually the big one.
-You want your refreshed brand to attract people who've never heard of you before.
-But be specific - how many new patients per month would make this worthwhile?
+This is usually the primary goal.
+You want your refreshed brand to attract newcomers to your practice.
+Be specific—how many new patients per month would make this investment worthwhile?

-Maybe you've added services but patients don't know about them.
-Or your messaging is so generic that people can't tell what makes you different from the clinic down the street.
+Maybe you've added several services, but patients aren’t aware.
+Or your messaging is so generic that it makes it hard for people to differentiate you from nearby clinics.

-When three new practices opened within five miles of yours, blending in became a liability.
-Your rebrand needs to make you memorable for the right reasons.
+With three new practices nearby, blending in becomes a liability.
+Your rebrand should make you memorable for positive reasons.

-Your patient base isn't the same as it was five years ago.
-If you're still speaking to your original audience while serving a completely different group, that disconnect shows.
+Your patient base isn’t the same as five years ago.
+If you’re still targeting your original audience while serving an entirely different group, that disconnect will show.

-Now, here's something most practices forget - your rebrand should support your actual business goals.
-How does this tie into your five-year plan?
-Are you trying to attract certain specialties?
+Here's something most practices overlook—your rebrand should support your actual business goals.
+How does this fit into your five-year plan?
+Are you trying to attract specific specialties?
 Expand to new locations?
-These bigger objectives should guide your branding decisions.
+These broader objectives should guide your branding decisions.

-Most healthcare rebrands take 3-6 months from start to finish.
-Breaking it into phases keeps things manageable and prevents you from disrupting day-to-day operations.
+Typically, most healthcare rebrands take 3-6 months to complete.
+Breaking the project into phases makes it manageable and minimizes disruption to daily operations.

 The Complete Healthcare Rebranding Checklist

-Alright, here's where things get practical.
-This is everything you'll need to update when you rebrand.
-Don't worry - you don't have to do it all at once.
+Here’s where it gets practical.
+This is everything you’ll need to update during your rebrand.
+Don't worry—you don't have to tackle it all at once.

 Visual Identity Elements

-Your logo needs to work everywhere - from business cards to highway billboards.
-Here's what healthcare logos need to nail:
+Your logo needs to function across various platforms—from business cards to billboards.
+Here’s what healthcare logos should achieve:

-• Color psychology that builds trust (blues) and suggests health (greens) while staying approachable
+• Color psychology that builds trust (blues) and suggests health (greens) while remaining approachable

-• Typography that reflects whether you're traditional, modern, or somewhere in between
+• Typography that indicates whether you’re traditional, modern, or something in between

-• Multiple versions for different uses (horizontal, vertical, black and white, etc.)
+• Various versions for different uses (horizontal, vertical, black and white, etc.)

-Colors hit patients on an emotional level before they even read your name.
+Colors evoke emotions before patients even read your name.
 Professional blues suggest expertise and trust.
 Vibrant greens communicate health and vitality.
-Warm accents prevent that sterile, cold feeling.
+Warm accents can prevent a cold and clinical impression.

-But here's what most practices get wrong - they pick colors they personally like instead of colors that communicate the right message to patients.
+But most practices err by choosing colors they personally favor instead of those that convey the right message to patients.

-Fonts reveal personality more than most people realize.
-Serif fonts (the ones with little feet) project established authority.
-Sans-serif fonts feel modern and clean.
-Script fonts can add warmth but often hurt readability.
+Fonts convey personality more than most realize.
+Serif fonts project established authority, while sans-serif fonts feel modern and clean.
+Script fonts add warmth yet may compromise readability.

-The key is pairing fonts that work together without fighting for attention.
+Pair fonts that complement without competing for attention.

 ☑️ Photography Direction

-Stock photos of smiling models in white coats fool nobody.
-Patients want to see your actual facility, your real staff, your genuine environment.
+Stock photos of models in white coats aren't fooling anyone.
+Patients want to see your actual facility, staff, and environment.

-Think about lighting that matches your brand personality.
+Consider lighting that matches your brand personality.
 Bright and airy?
 Warm and cozy?
 Clean and clinical?
-Your photography should reinforce that feeling.
+Your photography should reinforce that atmosphere.

-Create a style guide that shows exactly how to use every element.
+Develop a style guide that demonstrates precisely how to use each element.
 Include examples of what NOT to do.
-This prevents well-meaning staff members from "improving" your logo or using the wrong colors.
+This prevents staff members from inadvertently altering your logo or using incorrect colors.

 Digital Presence Updates